NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 In addition to using NPB from the command line you can also launch NPB from a Python script/module.
 In fact, this is the way that the NPB tests are implemented.
-To do so you will need to import the main function from the package and provide the adequate arguments for the parameter list.
+To do so you will need to import the main function from the package and provide arguments for the parameter list.
 The parameter list mimics the command line parameters.
 Only the ``config`` parameter is mandatory.
 Here's an example::